Do you have a septic system?

 Use Water Efficiently

-The average indoor water use in a typical single-family home is nearly 70 gallons per individual, per day.
+The average indoor water use, per individual, is 60-100 gallons per day (Source: Water Footprint Calculator).
 Just a single leaky or running toilet can waste as much as 200 gallons of water per day.

 All of the water a household sends down its pipes winds up in its septic system.
 The more water a household conserves, the less water enters the septic system.
 Efficient water use improves the operation of a septic system and reduces the risk of failure.